Online self-paced Course

 Feel Your Womb

-This course is a gentle beginning for women to establish deeper connection with a womb space and their feminine core.
-If you have a feeling that your body is holding something unspoken - you are in the right place!
+This course is a gentle beginning for women to establish deeper connection with a womb space and understand deeper reasons for inner disbalance.
+If you have PMS, endometriosis, fibroids, PCOS and other reproductive issues this work will support your healing process.

 5 Modules with video and audio practices.